 - Wire to fix the lantern to the carrying pole

 - Tea Lights

 The PVA glue should be a 50/50 mix of glue and water with a consistency of single cream.
 The Red PVA is entirely washable and is widely used in schools.
-If you have a lantern parade that is outdoors and are worried about the weather then the Black PVA is more waterproof and will help your lantern last longer against the elements!
+If you have a lantern parade that is outdoors and are worried about the weather, then the Black PVA is more waterproof and will help the lantern last longer in the elements!
 We have estimated that the 5l PVA bottles make approximately 100 average sized lanterns.
 If you make the lantern using red PVA you can paste over the finished lantern with neat Black PVA or Copydex to give it a more waterproof exterior.